-Students who study philosophy develop their critical thinking skills as well as a host of transferrable skills that universities and employers value – close reading, clear writing, and logical analysis.
-Understanding the language we use to describe the world and our place within it.
+Students who study philosophy develop their critical thinking skills as well as a host of transferrable skills that universities and employers value such as close reading, clear writing, and logical analysis.

 Five GCSEs at grade 4 or above and preferably grade 5 in Mathematics and English Language.

 As a Philosophy student, you are required to demonstrate knowledge and understanding of the content, including through the use of philosophical analysis (conceptual analysis and argument analysis).

 You will also be able to analyse and evaluate the philosophical arguments within the subject content to form reasoned judgements.
 In doing this, you will: